jdrangosch/MIT-CS-and-ENG/README.md

 Welcome to Julian Drangosch's GitHub repository dedicated to documenting the journey through the MIT Computer Science and Engineering (CSE) curriculum via MIT OpenCourseWare (OCW).
 This repository serves as a comprehensive record of coursework, projects, notes, and resources used throughout the self-study program.

+The website for the degree of Computer Science and Engineering can be found [here](https://catalog.mit.edu/degree-charts/computer-science-engineering-course-6-3/)

 ## Repository Structure

 The repository is organized into directories corresponding to each course in the MIT CSE curriculum.
 Each course directory contains: